fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 outer transforms in this same framework.
 For example, if a new SRTP transform was defined that encrypted some or all of the RTP header, it would be reasonable for systems to have the option of using that for the outer transform.
-Similarly if a new transform was defined that provided only integrity, that would also be reasonable to use for the HBH as the payload data is already encrypted by the E2E.
+Similarly, if a new transform was defined that provided only integrity, that would also be reasonable to use for the HBH as the payload data is already encrypted by the E2E.